mfhashmi/Untitled-Tank-Game/README.md

 You start with 3 lives.

 Enemy Types:
-1. Enemy moves horizontally
+1. Enemy moves horizontally.
-2. Enemy moves vertically
+2. Enemy moves vertically.
-3. Enemy follows player (This type of enemy moves slower than the others)
+3. Enemy follows player (This type of enemy moves slower than the others).

 --TODO--
 Powerups: